wrkzcoin/wrkz-wallet-pluton/README.md

 ```bash
 $ yarn start
 ```
 To run the wallet in dev mode, use this command instead.
+This will enable hot-reload and dev tool menu.

 ```bash
 $ yarn dev